 For a long time BDD was thought to be rare.
-BDD is significantly underdiagnosed, likely because scientific research hadn’t identified many of BDD’s symptoms until relatively recently.
-In addition, people with BDD are often reluctant to reveal their appearance concerns to their therapists, doctors, family members, and other people because they are embarrassed and ashamed of their symptoms.
-They may worry, for example, that they will be considered vain.
+BDD is significantly underdiagnosed, likely because scientific research hadn’t identified many of BDD’s symptoms until several decades ago.
+In addition, people with BDD are often reluctant to reveal their appearance concerns to their therapists, doctors, family members, and other people because they’re embarrassed and ashamed of their symptoms.
+They may worry, for example, that other people will think they're vain.
 Or they may not realize that mental health treatments – serotonin-reuptake inhibitor (SRI, SSRI) medications and cognitive-behavioral therapy that is tailored to BDD’s unique features – are effective for most people with BDD when appropriately implemented.

 Just about anyone can get Body Dysmorphic Disorder.
 BDD affects: